jorisvandenbossche/course-python-geospatial/notebooks/12-xarray-advanced.md

 **REMEMBER**: <br>

-xarray provides reading function for different formats.
-For GIS formats such as geotiff and other GDAL readable raster data, the `open_rasterio` function is available.
-NetCDF-alike data formats can be loaded using the by `open_dataset` function.
+xarray provides reading function for different formats with the `open_dataset` and `open_dataarray` functions.
+For GIS formats such as geotiff and other GDAL readable raster data, the rasterio engine (`engine="rasterio"`) is available after the installation of [rioxarray](https://corteva.github.io/rioxarray/stable/).
+NetCDF-alike data formats can also be loaded using the `open_dataset()` function using a NetCDF-compatible engine, e.g. `netcdf` or `h5netcdf`.
+The netcdf-engine will be _guessed_ by default.

 </div>